-The project is part of the economic revitalization plan for St. Petersburg's 22nd Street

-To see a video of the street-painting in Wichita, go to our website and click on "Web Extras."
-South business district, a once-thriving area that was home to 100 independent businesses before falling on tough times.
+The project is part of the economic revitalization plan for St. Petersburg's 22nd Street South business district, a once-thriving area that was home to 100 independent businesses before falling on tough times.
 The city says it spent nearly \$500,000 on the makeover, which includes murals that adorn the concrete beneath the interstate.